 How Is It Performed?

-A Hemilaminectomy can be unilateral (removing part of one lamina), or it can be bilateral (removing part of both laminae of a vertebra).
-A Hemilaminectomy can be performed on one vertebra at a time, or it can be multi-level Hemilaminectomy in which parts of laminae are removed from multiple vertebrae in the same spine surgery.
+A lumbar Hemilaminectomy procedure can be unilateral (removing part of one lamina), or it can be bilateral (removing part of both laminae of a vertebra).
+This can be performed on one vertebra at a time, or it can be multi-level Hemilaminectomy in which parts of laminae are removed from multiple vertebrae in the same spine surgery.

-Commonly, you can expect the following steps in a Hemilaminectomy:
+Commonly, you can expect the following steps in a lumbar Hemilaminectomy procedure:

 - Small incisions are made to insert surgical instruments and remove parts of the lamina.
 Debris of herniated discs is also removed if required.